despark/apidoc/README.md

 # apidoc
 Laravel 5 api documentation generator, based on [Swagger](http://swagger.io/)

-**apidoc** use just a few lines of code added in controller's methods.
+**apidoc** use just a few lines of code added to your controllers methods.

 ##Installation
 Require this package with composer using the following command: